siravan/JitEngine.jl/README.md

 @assert(f(2.0, x, y)[1] ≈ (x .^ 2) * y)
 ```

-`compile_func` accepts an optional parameter `unroll` (boolean, default `false`), which specifies how symbolic arrays are compiled.
+As of version 0.3, `compile_func` accepts an optional parameter `unroll` (boolean, default `false`), which specifies how symbolic arrays are compiled.
-If `unroll = true`, *JitEngine* uses Symbolics `scalarize` to convert the symblolic arrays to arrays of symbolic scalar variables.
+If `unroll = true`, *JitEngine* uses Symbolics `scalarize` to convert symbolic arrays to arrays of symbolic scalar variables.
+However,
-However, if `unroll = false`, *JitEngine* works directly on the symbolic arrays and emits appropriate looping constructs to process them.
+if `unroll = false`, *JitEngine* works directly on the symbolic arrays and emits appropriate looping constructs to process them.
+As a rule of thumb,
-Threefore, `unroll = true` is preferable for relatively small arrays (up to a few hundred elements), whereas `unroll = true` can work for
-large arrays (millions of elements).
+`unroll = true` is preferable for relatively small arrays (up to a few hundred elements), whereas `unroll = true` can work for large arrays (up to millions of elements).

 The following example uses symbolic arrays with `unroll = false` to draw the Mandelbrot set:

 ```julia
 using JitEngine
 using Symbolics
 using Plots